massimobonanni/ServiceFabricSamples/ActorModelDemo/Documentation/BlockedOperation.md

     }

-The implementation of this interface simply wait for 30 seconds and then return a result to the caller.
+The implementation of this interface simply waits for 30 seconds and then returns a result to the caller.

 To run the demo, you can run the TestConsole with this command line:

     TestConsole.exe blockoperation <servuceUri> <actorId> <operationPayload>

-Sample: Call the actor with service uri fabric:/ActorModelDemo/ClientActor and id "test" and use "Operation payload" as payload for the long time operation.
+Sample: Call the actor with service uri `fabric:/ActorModelDemo/ClientActor` and id "test" and use "Operation payload" as payload for the long time operation.

     TestConsole.exe blockoperation fabric:/ActorModelDemo/ClientActor test "Operation payload"